Skip to Main Content

 Open Educational Strategist & Student Assistants

 The Open Education In-Action Initiative will support an Open Education Strategist (open to internal Type B Teaching Faculty) from Sept.
 1, 2025 to Apr.
 30, 2026.
-This position is entirely funded through the BCcampus OE Institutional Grant.
-Their responsibilities will include (subject to change as needs are further identified):
+Their responsibilities will include:

 • Continued collaboration between the UFV Library and TLC on open education initiatives.